Paying for College: 3 Things Divorcing Parents Should Do

 Once parents have discussed the considerations above, here are some of the common ways my mediation clients agree to handle college expenses:

 - Split 50/50%.
 This is a typical outcome when parents share similar educational values and have sufficient levels of income and assets.

 - Split proportionally to income.
 This arrangement can take significant disparity in income into account, so long as both parents are financially able to contribute.

 - Use a dedicated college savings account.
 Instead of agreeing to pay a proportion of college expenses, parents may choose to contribute specified dollar amounts or proportions of income into a savings plan.
-Funds may be paid into custodial accounts, qualified college funds like 529 plans, or into an escrow account.
+Funds may be paid into custodial accounts, qualified college funds like 529 plans, or escrow accounts.
 The accumulated savings comprise the parents’ contribution toward college expenses.

 - Use a dedicated asset.
 Rather than divide all assets upon divorce, parents may agree to dedicate a joint asset to fund college.
-For example, parents may agree to transfer a stock portfolio into trust to fund the children’s college education.
+For example, parents may agree to transfer a stock portfolio into a trust to fund their children’s college education.